-    I started getting good amount of money from my blogs.
+I started getting a good amount of money from my blogs.
 Through advertising, sales, affiliates etc.

 At one point, I was making double the salary from my corporate job.

-That’s when I returned to India, to pursue my passion in blogging.
+That’s when I returned to India, to pursue my passion for blogging.